Last updated on August 23rd, 2023 at 11:52 am

 A little over half way from Muker to Keld is a limestone ravine, Swinner Gill.
 Gill can mean both a ravine or a stream, though the latter often creates the former.
 Anyway, Swinner has both features and the water splashes down past old ruined buildings associated with lead mining – possibly smelting.
 It’s an interesting, attractive, spot.
 There are several rather nice waterfalls near Keld; we spent some time messing about around Kisdon Force.
 Force, or foss, is another Norse word.

-At Swinner, you can take a diversion to a lonely ruin, Crackpot Hall.
+Near Swinner, you can take a diversion to a lonely ruin, Crackpot Hall.
 It is a wonderfully atmospheric and photogenic spot.
 There is a report of the farmer’s daughter in the 1920s, a child called Alice, who, with her “mocking, chuckling laugh”, visitors felt had the “madness of the moors about her”.
 Some say the name ‘Crackpot’ might be derived from the Norse kraka for crow and old English pot for cave.
 I don’t know how true that is and, in any case, remoter parts of Britain maintained older dialects for centuries (and still do in places) – so the name may not be that old.
 If anyone reading this knows for sure, do let me know.
 There is a small village called Crackpot a little farther east along the valley.